 When you think about Native American musical instruments, drums come immediately to mind.
 Making a drum craft is quick and easy.
 You can use a coffee can, Nestle Quik container, oatmeal box or even form tube used in sinking a foundation!

-Use these super-cool storytelling stones (which you can see by clicking my Kiwi Crate affiliate link) to create your legend.
-Boys draw the word pictures onto stones.
+Use these super-cool storytelling stones to create your legend.
+Scouts draw the word pictures onto stones.
 They can tell a new legend simply by rearranging the stones.
 While you’re on the Kiwi Crate site, take a look at their fun activity crates that can be delivered directly to your door each month.

 Follow these easy instructions to make your dreamcatcher.